-A trustee is a person or an entity created and entrusted with property to deal with for the benefit of certain person or persons called beneficiaries.
-A trust is created by means of written document known as trust deed.
+A trust is created by means of a written document known as a trust deed.
 The trust deed contains important details.
-Object of the trust, Names of trustees and power vested with them, The Beneficiaries and terms and conditions to administer the trust property.
-The person who transfers his property to the trust is called “settler” or “author of Trust”.
+An object of the trust, Names of trustees and power vested with them, The Beneficiaries, and terms and conditions to administer the trust property.
+The person who transfers his property to the trust is called a “settler” or “author of Trust”.
 A trust can be formed for charitable or religious or educational or scientific purposes.
 The Trust formed for the promotion of public welfare is called Public Trust.
-The Trust which is created for charitable purpose is called a charitable trust.
-A trust created for the benefit of specified /definite ascertainable individuals is called private trust.
+The Trust which is created for charitable purposes is called a charitable trust.
+A trust created for the benefit of specified /definite ascertainable individuals is called a private trust.
 The privileges and tax benefits that are enjoyed by the public trusts or NGOs are not enjoyable by these private trusts.
-The Certified copy of the Trust Deed document is generally required for opening a Trust account in the banks, if there is no Trust Deed, a certified copy of the order from a competent Court in this regard to be submitted.
-As branch officials may not be aware of complications in opening Trust accounts, permission of administrative office is required in many banks to open trust accounts.The legal department of administrative office will scrutinise the trust deed or order of competent court and then permit the branch to open the account to avoid any complication in future.
+The Certified copy of the Trust Deed document is generally required for opening a Trust account in the banks, if there is no Trust Deed, a certified copy of the order from a competent Court in this regard is to be submitted.
+As branch officials may not be aware of complications in opening Trust accounts, the permission of the administrative office is required in many banks to open trust accounts.
+The legal department of the administrative office will scrutinise the trust deed or order of a competent court and then permit the branch to open the account to avoid any complications in the future.

 Trust accounts must be opened and led entirely as per the terms of the trust deed.
 Every one of the trustees is required to act jointly with the persons so approved by the enrolled trust deed.
-Trustees have no forces to delegate their power to one or more unless the force of appointment is approved by the trust deed or is as per the bearings of the court on an application made by the trustees.
+Trustees have no force to delegate their power to one or more unless the force of appointment is approved by the trust deed or is as per the bearings of the court on an application made by the trustees.
 The trustee should be stationed within the jurisdiction of the court where the trust is located.
 But where the trust property is a movable asset, the trustee need not be stationed within any single jurisdiction.

-For KYC purpose folowing documents are required;
+For KYC purposes following documents are required;

 1. Copy of the Trust deed,